allenai/grit_official/README.md

 ```

 ## Configuration
-We use Hydra to specify configuration parameters through `configs/default.yaml` file.
-You will need to specify the following parameters in `default.yaml`:
+We use Hydra to specify configuration parameters through [`configs/default.yaml`](configs/default.yaml) file.
+You will need to specify the following:
 - `data_dir`: path to the directory where you want to download GRIT data
 - `output_dir`: path to the directory where you want to save output logs